MarvinVoV/redis-monitor/README.md

     mvn clean package

 ## How to view
-If you deploy the war on localhost.
+If you deploy the war on the localhost.
 Then visit *http://localhost:8080/index*